AnujSaharan/The-Watch-Project/README.md

 The following is Work In Progress v0.1 Pre Beta Aplha Amazingly Unifinished release of The Watch Project.
 No seriously, it isn't even fully built yet.

-The Watch Project is completely written in C++ 14 and is free and open source.
+The Watch Project is completely written in C++ 14, free and open source.

 --------------------------------------------------------------------------------------------------------------------------------
 ###### Bug Reporting